34th Infantry Division (United States): Combat chronicle

 In January 1944, the division was back on the front line battering the Bernhardt Line defenses.
 Persevering through bitter fighting along the Mignano Gap, the 34th used goat herds to clear the minefields.
 The 34th took Monte Trocchio without resistance as the German defenders withdrew to the main prepared defenses of the Gustav Line.
 On 24 January 1944, during the First Battle of Monte Cassino they pushed across the Gari River into the hills behind and attacked Monastery Hill which dominated the town of Monte Cassino.
 While they nearly captured the objective, in the end their attacks on the monastery and the town failed.
 The performance of the 34th Infantry Division in the mountains has been called one of the finest feats of arms carried out by any soldiers during the war.
 The unit sustained severe losses.
 In the 133rd Infantry, the attached 100th Battalion, had only 7 officers and 78 men remaining in its rifle companies.
 In the 135th Infantry, there was an average of only 30 men in each rifle company.
 In the 168th Infantry, the 1st Battalion had only 154 combat effective men, the 2nd Battalion had 393, and the 3rd Battalion had 246.
 They were relieved from their positions 11–13 February 1944.
-Eventually, it took the combined force of five Allied infantry divisions to finish what the 34th nearly accomplished on its own.
+Three further Allied offensives involving multiple divisions were required before the monastery position finally fell on 18 May 1944.

 After rest and rehabilitation, during which the 133rd Infantry's 2nd Battalion rejoined its parent regiment, the 34th Division landed at the Anzio beachhead 25 March 1944.
 The division maintained defensive positions until the offensive of 23 May, when it broke out of the beachhead, took Cisterna, and raced to Civitavecchia and the Italian capital of Rome.
 After a short rest, the division, now commanded by Major General Charles Bolte, drove across the Cecina River to liberate Livorno, 19 July 1944, and continued on to take Monte Belmonte in October during the fighting on the Gothic Line.
 Digging in south of Bologna for the winter, the 34th manned the line opposite the German 65th Infantry Division.
 The Red Bull Division jumped off as part of the Spring 1945 offensive in Italy, 15 April 1945, and captured Bologna on 21 April after hard fighting against the 65th.
 Pursuit of the routed enemy to the French border was halted on 2 May upon the German surrender in Italy and the end of World War II in Europe.

-On 27 June 1944 the 16th SS-Panzer Grenadiers command post in San Vincenzo, Italy was overrun by the 1st Battalion of the 133rd Infantry Regiment.
-The command post was a town center apartment which had been commandeered, when the owners returned to their apartment they found a signed large leather-bound Stieler's Hand Atlas which had been left behind.